Interaction of a spatially uniform electron beam with a rotational magnetic hole in a form of a Harris current sheet: The model

 \section{The model}

-We use fully kinetic, explicit, electromagnetic, 2D, particle-in-cell (PIC) code called EPOCH \cite{arber2015}.
+We use fully kinetic, explicit, electromagnetic, 2D, particle-in-cell (PIC) code called EPOCH \citep{arber2015}.
 The physical parameters in our numerical simulation are set to be commensurate to solar wind conditions.
 In particular, we set the relevant {scales} of both plasma number density as $n_0=10^{6}$ particles per m$^{-3}$, background magnetic field, that is along y-axis, as $B_0=5.7$ nT.
-They are both varying across the Harris current sheet as
+They are both {(as well as gas pressure) varying across the Harris current sheet as }

+where $\delta$ is the current sheet width-parameter, sometimes called half-width.
+The relevant thermal pressure scale is set as $p_0=B_0^2/(2 \mu_0)$, which ensures that the plasma beta in the simulation is unity ($\beta=1$), as it is expected for the solar wind plasmas.

+Background temperature is spatially uniform {and is assumed to be the same for all plasma species in our PIC simulation.
+It is set using the ideal gas law}, $p_0=n k_{\rm B} T_0$, i.e. $T_0=p_0/k_{\rm B}/n_0$.
+In effect, enforcing $\beta=1$ condition, and setting $n_0$ and $B_0$ sets the temperature as $T_0=80.7$ eV or $T_0=9.4\times 10^5$ K, which is also similar to the typical solar wind conditions.
+The above equations ensure that the total pressure, i.e. the sum of thermal and magnetic pressures is indeed constant. {It is simple to verify that in the classical Harris current sheet